 What type of equipment do you use/include?

-A laptop running Serato DJ software, professional speakers and subwoofer(s), professional mixer, DJ controller, wireless handheld mic, wired mics, power conditioner, basic lighting for myself and the dance floor, etc.
+A laptop running Serato Pro DJ software, professional speakers to match the size of your party, professional mixer, DJ controller, wireless handheld mic, wired mics, power conditioner, wash/effects lighting for myself and the dance floor, etc. Uplighting is available as well, for an additional fee.

 Do you include a microphone for speeches?